iKarwan/TTKillerPlus/README.md

 ### TrollStore TIPA
 * Download and install TrollStore from [here](https://github.com/opa334/TrollStore).
-* Copy this link [here](https://ikghd.site/ipa/TikTok_44.8_TTKillerPlus_1.2.1_TrollStore.tipa) and paste it into the "Install from URL" option in TrollStore.
+* Copy this link [here](https://ikghd.site/ipa/TikTok_44.9_TTKillerPlus_1.2.2_TrollStore.tipa) and paste it into the "Install from URL" option in TrollStore.

+### LiveContainer App
+* Download and install LiveContainer from [here](https://github.com/LiveContainer/LiveContainer).
+* Copy this link [here](https://ikghd.site/ipa/TikTok_44.9_TTKillerPlus_1.2.2.ipa) and paste it into the "URL" option in LiveContainer.
+* or just add the repo 'repo.ikghd.me/repo.json' and paste it into the "add URL" option in LiveContainer.

 ### Telegram Channel